Skip to main content

 Black Country Living Museum, West Midlands

-This open-air museum in Dudley showcases 200 years of social history and appears across all six series of the show.
+The open-air Black Country Living Museum in Dudley showcases 200 years of social history and appears across all six series of the show.
 Fans will recognise Charlie Strong’s scrap metal yard, the Blacksmith’s building, Canal Street bridge, St. James’s school and the Workers’ Institute

 368 Port Sunlight Village Museum Wirral